jmabry111/Cisco/Cisco1.md

 *	In the router, it is the actual path across the network.

 ###	Layer 3 Addressing
 *	Must include identifiers that enable intermediary network devices to locate hosts on different networks
 *	Each protocol stack has its own Layer3 format
 	*	OSI uses NSAP
 	*	TCP/IP uses IP

-# ARP
+# ARP - Address Resolution Protocol
+*	2 basic functions
+		1. Resolving IP Addresses to MAC Addresses
+		2. Maintains a cache of mappings
+*	ARP is not routable.. only works on LAN

+### ARP Table
+*	Keeps a record of recent bindings of IP Addresses to MAC Addresses

+Lesson 6 page 11 - arp